The flow of arguments of the Vedanta-sutra

 This is the rule that should be followed: When the ordinary sense of these names does not contradict the essential teaching of the Vedas, the ordinary meaning should be accepted.
 When the ordinary sense of these names does contradict the teaching of the Vedas, these names should be understood to be names of Lord Visnu.

-The explanation of the same adhikaraṇa 8 of the 4th pāda, for example, becomes thus like this:
+The explanation of the same adhikaraṇa 8 of the 4th pāda, for example, becomes like this:

-An argument could be raised against the arguments offered in the previous topics: different verses in the scriptures appear to indicate a different supreme cause instead of Lord Viṣṇu.
+Commentary: An argument could be raised against the arguments offered in the previous topics: different verses in the scriptures appear to indicate a different supreme cause instead of Lord Viṣnu.

-The Śvetāśvatara Upaniṣad, for example, appears to indicate Lord Shiva as the supreme cause:
+The Śvetāśvatara Upaniṣad, for example, appears to indicate Lord Śiva as the supreme cause:

 eko rudro na dvitīyāya tasthuḥ